visgl/deck.gl/docs/api-reference/web-mercator-viewport.md

 # WebMercatorViewport Class

-A subclass of [Viewport](/docs/api-reference/viewport.md) that enables 3D rendering to seamlessly overlay on top of map components that take web mercator style map coordinates (`latitude`, `lon`, `zoom`, `pitch`, `bearing` etc), and to facilite the necessary mercator projections by breaking them into a
+The [`WebMercatorViewport`](https://github.com/uber/deck.gl/blob/master/src/lib/viewports/web-mercator-viewport.js) class is a subclass of [Viewport](/docs/api-reference/viewport.md) that enables 3D rendering to seamlessly overlay on top of map components that take web mercator style map coordinates (`latitude`, `lon`, `zoom`, `pitch`, `bearing` etc), and to facilite the necessary mercator projections by breaking them into a